Mr-Cricket/tiktok-automation-bot/README.md

 ## ▶️ Usage
 **1. Configure Your Settings:**

-Open the `config.py` file and customize the settings to your liking:
+Before running the bot, you can customize its behavior by editing the `config.py` file.
+You can open this file with any text editor, like Notepad or VS Code.
+You will be able to change and adjust:

 * `DISCORD_LINKS`: This is important!
 Replace the placeholder links with your own permanent Discord server invites.
 The bot will randomly pick from this list.